Estimated read time: 5 minutes

 The subscription business is easier for the customer

-I get a lot of subscription product sent to me especially through Amazon Subscribe and Safe.
-And it’s just easier.
+Many subscription products are sent to me, especially through Amazon Subscribe and Safe.
+It’s just easy.
 The stuff arrives at a certain interval which I can also change.
-I order a variety of products including supplements.
+I order a variety of products, including supplements.

-Everything arrives unless I cancel one month’s subscriptions, Amazon will send me a package that often includes:
+Everything arrives unless I cancel; Amazon will send me a package that often includes:

 - Protein bars